 |Fuel type||Plan Name||Price|

-The above table display’s PrePayPower’s standard pre-pay electricity plan, and what it would cost the average electricity customer for the first year.
-According to the CER, the average electricity customer uses 4,200 kWh per year.
+The above table display’s PrePayPower’s standard pre-pay electricity and gas plans, and what they would cost the average electricity and gas customer for the first year.
+According to the CRU, the average electricity customer uses 4,200 kWh per year, while the average gas customer uses 11,000 kWh.

 To compare this plan to tariffs from other suppliers, check out our free energy comparison tool.
 You’ll just need to enter a few short details and then you can see how your current deal compares to other deals available on the market, and how much you can save by switching.

-PrePayPower offer a Pay-As-You-Go (PAYG) electricity service to Irish electricity customers.
+PrePayPower offer a Pay-As-You-Go (PAYG) electricity and gas service to Irish electricity customers.
 This means that PrePay Power customers receive no bills, instead ‘topping up’ their account like a mobile phone.

 PrePayPower is fully bonded, regulated and licensed just like the other big energy suppliers in Ireland.